Kenneth Dixon (American football)

-Kenneth Dixon (born January 21, 1994) is an American football running back who is a free agent.
-He played college football at Louisiana Tech, and was drafted by the Baltimore Ravens in the fourth round of the 2016 NFL Draft.
+Kenneth Dixon (born January 21, 1994) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Louisiana Tech Bulldogs, and was selected by the Baltimore Ravens in the fourth round of the 2016 NFL draft.

-Early years
+Early life

 Dixon attended Strong High School in Strong, Arkansas.
 During the team's state title run in Dixon's senior year 2011, he ran for a state record 3,153 yards and 39 touchdowns.
 For his season efforts, he was named "Mr. Football" in the state of Arkansas.